Raanaa/myStock/README.md

 Endpoints:

-create portfolio (with data of how much to invest in a set of selected assets)
+     *  create portfolio (with data of how much to invest in a set of selected assets)

-Finally the user would come back later to see how their investment have become (the $1000 invested in asset x are now $1100 and the $600 invested in asset y are now $500)
+     *  get portfolio status  Finally the user would come back later to see how their investment have become (the $1000 invested in asset x are now $1100 and the $600 invested in asset y are now $500)

-Endpoints:

-get portfolio status

 You are required to develop the RESTful API only.
-Bonus:

-The user can have multiple portfolios that he can track.

-Develop a simple web interface for the RESTful API developed in the previous section.
+OR Develop a simple web interface for the RESTful API developed in the previous section.

+Bonus::::::: The user can have multiple portfolios that he can track.